Johnny

 Built for Testing

-Johnny exports a MockMemoryService for unit testing without database or API dependencies.
-It uses deterministic hash-based embeddings and maintains full API compatibility with the production service.
+Johnny exports a MockMemoryService for unit testing without a database or an API dependency.
+It uses deterministic hash-based embeddings and keeps full API compatibility with the production service.

 - No database required for tests